-In 2013 and 2014, the company has granted license and sub-license agreements ("Agreements") for various regions or States in the United States allowing the licensee to market, distribute and sell solely in the defined license territory, as defined, the products provided by the Company.
+In 2013 and 2014, the Company granted license and sub-license agreements for various regions or States in the United States allowing the license to market, distribute and sell solely in the defined license territory, as defined, the products provided by the Company.
 The agreements are granted for a defined period or perpetual and are effective as long as annual milestones are achieved.

 Terms for payments for licensee agreements vary from full cash payment to defined terms.
-In cases where license or sub-license fees are uncollected or deferred; the Company nets those uncollected fees with the deferred revenue for balance sheet presentation.
+In cases where license or sublicense fees are uncollected or deferred; the Company nets those uncollected fees with the deferred revenue for balance sheet presentation.